CANADA – NEW BRUNSWICK & NOVA SCOTIA

 The city hosts the annual Harvest Jazz & Blues Festival, attracting regional and international jazz, blues, rock, and world artists.

 As a provincial capital, its economy is tied to the public sector; however, the city also contains a growing IT and commercial sector.
-The city has the highest percentage of residents with post-secondary education in the province and the highest per capita income of any city in New Brunswick.
+The city has the highest percentage of residents with post-secondary education in the province and the highest per capita income of any town in New Brunswick.

 Boyce Farmers Market.
 Open only on Saturday from 6-1, this is a large enclosed market supplemented by many trucks parked outside.
 There